PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Deployment-Scenarios.md

 ---

 # Install multiple versions of InsightCS on single VM
 While it's not recommended to install more than one version of the InsightCS application suite on a single VM, it is technically possible.
-The following outlines the steps taken to install InsightCS 2015.1, 2017.4, and 2019.3 on **rcm-spidey.openvista.net** for DevOps scenario testing.
+The following outlines the steps taken to install InsightCS 2015.1, 2017.4, and 2019.3 on **rcm-spidey.openvista.net**.

 ## Insight2015.1.msi
 > ProductKey: M3B78-37BC2-BF16A-7B9F1